runfinch/finch-website/docs/index.md

 [BuildKit](https://github.com/moby/buildkit)) by making it easy to install and use them.
 Finch provides a simple native client to tie it all together.

-Today, Finch is available for developers using macOS on Intel and Apple Silicon, and we plan to make it available to Windows and Linux developers soon!
+Today, Finch is available for developers on macOS (Intel and Apple Silicon) and Windows.
+We plan to make it available to Linux developers soon!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/S7JwFFZ-7_Q?start=1525" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>